amandajmunch/tiny-trello/README.md

 I'm used to using Flexbox, but Bootstrap allowed a great and clean grid system for each component.
 I especially enjoyed 'pull-right' and 'pull-left' instead of using justify-content.
 These were all new things for me to explore, but taught me a lot.

-While it doesn't pass every test, it does function, so that is something I have to work through.
+I will have to work through the tests, as there are a few errors.

 ## Prerequisites